Active particles in tunable compressible environments: Results

-The mechanism of reorientation is sketched in Figure~\ref{fig6}.
-An active particle cruising through a colloidal environment with its $\rm Au$ hemisphere heading (Fig.~\ref{fig6}(a)) compresses the matrix ahead.
+The mechanism of reorientation is sketched in Figure~\ref{fig4}.
+An active particle cruising through a colloidal environment with its $\rm Au$ hemisphere heading (Fig.~\ref{fig4}(a)) compresses the matrix ahead.
 However, the orientation $\mathbf{\hat{n}}$ constantly changes due to spontaneous fluctuations.
 Upon one sufficiently strong fluctuation, the swimming force $f_{\rm s}\mathbf{\hat{n}}= 6 \pi \eta_0 {\rm R_a}v_0\mathbf{\hat{n}}$ causes an asymmetric compression of the colloidal environment.
-For example, in Fig.~\ref{fig6}(b) we use springs to schematically depict a local left compression due to a counter-clockwise fluctuation by an angle $\Delta \theta$.
-Once left behind at the back (Fig.~\ref{fig6}(b)), the compressed region triggers a torque $\mathbf{M} = \boldsymbol{\ell} \times \Vec{F}_{\text{eff}}$, where $\boldsymbol{\ell}$ is the lever arm and $\Vec{F}_{\text{eff}}$ denotes the total dipolar force acting on the end point of the lever arm (see blue arrow).
-Importantly, the reorientation self-sustains as the $\rm SiO_2$-$\rm Au$ colloid moves forward; an active particle reoriented to the left by a counter-clockwise torque compresses the colloidal environment on its left-hand side (see Fig.~\ref{fig6}(b)) so that the subsequently following total dipolar force leads again to a torque in the same direction.
-This is also illustrated in Fig.~\ref{fig6}(c) and Fig.~\ref{fig6}(d) where we show the local packing of the environment before and after a counter-clockwise rotation.
+For example, in Fig.~\ref{fig4}(b) we use springs to schematically depict a local left compression due to a counter-clockwise fluctuation by an angle $\Delta \theta$.
+Once left behind at the back (Fig.~\ref{fig4}(b)), the compressed region triggers a torque $\mathbf{M} = \boldsymbol{\ell} \times \Vec{F}_{\text{eff}}$, where $\boldsymbol{\ell}$ is the lever arm and $\Vec{F}_{\text{eff}}$ denotes the total dipolar force acting on the end point of the lever arm (see blue arrow).
+Importantly, the reorientation self-sustains as the $\rm SiO_2$-$\rm Au$ colloid moves forward; an active particle reoriented to the left by a counter-clockwise torque compresses the colloidal environment on its left-hand side (see Fig.~\ref{fig4}(b)) so that the following total dipolar force leads again to a torque in the same direction.
+This is also illustrated in Fig.~\ref{fig4}(c) and Fig.~\ref{fig4}(d) where we show the local packing of the environment before and after a counter-clockwise rotation.
 The local compression appears in the front but, as the active particle moves, it shifts to the back where it resumes the torque -- a mechanism that is based on the separation of timescales between particle motion and environment recovery.
 The same is true for clockwise rotations.
-According to this description, $\tau \propto v^{-1}$ since more distance travelled means more reorientation events.
-We verified this dependence by performing numerical simulations where $v$ (swimming velocity of the individual active particles) and $\rm K$ (strength of the dipolar interactions, see Eq.~\eqref{eq:dipdippotential} and Table~S1) are decoupled.
-The results are shown in Fig.~S6; in most instances, $\tau$ and $v$ are inversely proportional suggesting that each reorientation event depends weakly on the local interaction strength $\rm K$.
-However, since a given reorientation is amplified as depicted in Fig.~\ref{fig6}, the persistence time $\tau$ strongly depends on the global stiffness of the medium.
-The model also predicts that the magnitude of the torque acting on the Janus particle increases with $\rm E^2$ since this is the scaling of the dipolar repulsive interactions.
-Extracting the average torque as $\rm \langle M \rangle = \xi_{\rm R} \langle \dot{\theta} \rangle$ ($\langle \dot{\theta} \rangle$ is the mean angular speed, see also Eq.~\eqref{eq:activedynamics}b) reveals good agreement with $\rm \langle M \rangle \propto E^2$ (see black line in Fig.~\ref{fig7}(a)) in both the numerical (Fig.~\ref{fig7}(a), empty circles) and experimental data (Fig.~\ref{fig7}(a), solid squares), proving that that interaction asymmetry and long-range repulsions are key ingredients to achieve self-sustaining reorientations.
-In a matrix of passive particles interacting only via WCA forces and in the absence of caging effects $\tau$ remains approximately constant (see Fig.~S7).
-The same is true, if we keep the long-ranged dipolar interactions, but have $\boldsymbol{\ell}=0$, since the orientational and translation dynamics are decoupled.